 Recommendations of the High-Level Committee appointed by the Union Public Service Commission

 (i) The language adopted by the UPSC for conducting its examination should be based on their growth in the higher education system and the inclusion of a language in the Eighth Schedule should not be the only basis for its adoption by the UPSC in its All India and Higher Central Services Examinations.

 (ii) All candidates should have the option to write Civil Services Examination either in Hindi or English.

 (iii) The candidates in the Civil Services Examination should be allowed to write their papers (other than the Indian Language and English Compulsory Papers) in any of the languages included in the Eighth Schedule to the Constitution provided the candidate has had her/his graduation in that particular language medium of examination.

-(iv) In the interest of maintaining the equality and standards of examination conducted by UPSC, a minimum number of 25 (twenty five) candidates will be required for conducting examination in any one language.
+(iv) In the interest of maintaining the equality and standards of the examination conducted by UPSC, a minimum number of 25 (twenty-five) candidates will be required for conducting the examination in any one language.

 The Ministry of Home Affairs had agreed with the recommendations.